 For example, tennis matches only have two possible outcomes for the outright winner as games cannot be tied.
 So you would then bet on your player at even money and if it lost, find the next match and double your original stake.
-You continue the process until you win and then you will technically be in profit.
+This process continues until you finally back a winner..

 Why the System Fails

 This falls down for two reasons.
 The first is that bookmakers will have betting limits for all sports.
 Depending on the sport and the popularity of the market that you want to bet on, this amount will vary for each bookmaker.
 But, they will all have a limit as the wont want their exposure to be too high for any one single bet.